ankur-gupta/pyspark-playground/README.md

 The ports, container names, and network names are "hardcoded" in `docker-compose.yml`.
 Removing this hardcoding would introduce unnecessary complexity that would be overkill for our use-case.

-### Not idempotent
-The ports and docker names in this repository are hardcoded.
-For now, removing the hardcoding seems difficult and is not worth it for our use case.
-This means that running `docker-compsose` twice without shutting it down properly might have unexpected behavior.
-This also means that if for some reason you have other unrelated docker containers/networks that have the same name as the ones used in this repository, you may have conflicts.
+This means that if for some reason you have other unrelated docker containers/networks that have the same name as the ones used in this repository, you may have conflicts.
 The same applies to ports on the host machine.

 ### Why is there no `https://` ?